 – Full Squid as fresh as possible is a top choice, Slimy Mackrel, Scad, Garfish

-If bait fishing from your boat then keep an eye for bird activity, birds will often fly overhead of schools of Kingies busting up on the surface.
+If bait fishing from your boat then keeps an eye for bird activity, birds will often fly overhead of schools of Kingies busting up on the surface.
 Use berley as a way to bring the schools of Kingfish.
 This can be a mix of Tuna, Pilchard,

 Targeting kingies with lures & soft plastics

 Targeting Kingies with lures is a really fun method, it also saves you the hassle of needing to catch live bait and keep it alive.
-What has become very popular is casting heavy jibs between 80 to 120grams have become a very popular choice.
+What has become very popular is casting heavy jibs between 80 to 120grams has become a very popular choice.
 Casting out with a quick retrieve is a great strategy, or jigging up and down on top of the school.

 You can use your snapper outfit which is generally a 5-8 kilo rod with a 4000 reel but if you happen to land a big one then it will be a challenge to land.